DragonSenses/Algorithms/LeetCode/55-jump-game/problem.md

 ```

 By implementing this change, the algorithm prioritizes the longest jumps first, potentially reducing the number of iterations needed to reach a solution.

+##### Best and Worst Cases for the Backtracking Optimization

+###### Best Case:

+For example, with `nums = [1, 5, 2, 1, 0, 2, 0]`, starting from index 0:
+- Jump from index 0 to index 1.
+- From index 1, jump 5 steps to reach the end at index 6.
+- This completes the task in 3 iterations.

+###### Worst Case:

+For `nums = [5, 4, 3, 2, 1, 0, 0]`:
+- From index 0, you can jump to any of the indices 1 to 5.
+- At index 5, you can only jump to index 6, which has a jump length of 0.
+- Since the last index cannot be reached from any position, the algorithm must explore all combinations before concluding it is impossible, leading to the worst-case performance.